HR014/TE_DSBDA/README.md

 Dataset ( Heart Diseases ) : https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset

 |[Assignment 3] | Integrate Python and Hadoop and perform the following operations on forest fire dataset

 a.
 Data analysis using the Map Reduce in PyHadoop
 b.
 Data mining in Hive

 |[Assignment 4] | Visualize the data using Python libraries matplotlib,seaborn by plotting the graphs for assignment
 no. 2 and 3

-|[Assignment 5] |  Perform the following data visualization operations using Tableau on Adult and Iris datasets.
+|[Assignment 5] |  Perform the following data visualization operations using Tableau on Adult and Iris datasets

 a.
 1D (Linear) Data visualization
 b.
 2D (Planar) Data Visualization
 c.
 3D (Volumetric) Data Visualization